muqtadirlawal/Bank_Customer_Analytics/README.md

    - Export the segmented dataset and document the methodologies employed in the project.

 7. Data Visualization
-   - Create a simple Power Bi dashboard from the segmented dataset, to tell a story and communicate insights to the marketing team.
+   - Create a user-friendly dashboard from the segmented dataset, to tell a story and clearly communicate insights to the marketing team.

 8. Recommendations
    - Present clear, actionable insights to the marketing team based on analysis.